 If a foreign national plans to manage a business in Japan, the immigration side must also be reviewed.
 In many cases, the relevant status of residence is Business Manager.

-Because our office focuses heavily on immigration practice, we can support both the incorporation side and the residence status side in a coordinated way.
+Because our office focuses heavily on immigration practice, we can support both the company formation side and the residence status side in a coordinated way.

-Additional costs may include company seals, certificates, and professional fees.
+Additional costs may include company seals, certificates, judicial scrivener fees, Gyoseishoshi fees, tax accountant fees, and social insurance labor consultant fees.

 Important point for foreign nationals